ckw017/ckw017.github.io/about.md

 ---
 ## What is our purpose?

-During my stint at Berkeley's [Neuroecon lab](https://neuroecon.berkeley.edu/), one of the other undergrads asked me this in the sense of "wait what are we supposed to be doing this week?"
+During my stint at Berkeley's [Neuroecon lab](https://neuroecon.berkeley.edu/), one of the other undergrads asked me "what is our purpose?" in the sense of "wait what are we supposed to be doing this week?"
 At the time, I too had no idea what we were supposed to be doing that week.

 In the broader sense though, I like to adhere to this philosophy: